shivanibarya/shivanibarya/README.md

 To start my career as a DevOps/Cloud Engineer where I can leverage my skills in AWS, CI/CD, Docker, Kubernetes, and Terraform to build scalable, automated, and reliable cloud infrastructure while continuously learning and contributing to innovative cloud solutions.

 ---

+# 📜 License

+This repository and all its contents are licensed under the **MIT License**.

+© 2026 Shivani Barya.
+All rights reserved.

+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this project and associated documentation files, to deal in the Software
+without restriction, including without limitation the rights to:

+- Use
+- Copy
+- Modify
+- Merge
+- Publish
+- Distribute
+- Sublicense
+- Use for educational and professional purposes

+This project is created for learning, DevOps practice, and portfolio demonstration.

+See the full LICENSE file for complete legal details.
+---

 # 🌐 Let's Connect